-Most often, token authentication is implemented as follows: a token request is generated by your server; it is signed using your private API key and then passed to the client; the realtime client uses this signed token request to request a token from Ably directly with the trusted token request.
+Most often, token authentication is implemented as follows: an Ably TokenRequest is generated by your server; it is signed using your private API key and then passed to the client; the realtime client uses this Ably TokenRequest to request an Ably Token from Ably directly.
 This approach is recommended as at no point does your server need to communicate directly with Ably and ever communicate the secret API key.

 Client identity and access control

 A client using token authentication is considered to either anonymous, or identified if a client ID exists in the token.
 All messages, presence state and connection state for identified clients contain the trusted client ID and are accessible by other clients.
 As a private key is needed to generate a token for a client with a client ID, the client ID can be trusted by other clients.
 Find out more on identified clients.

 Tokens are limited to the capabilities of the API key used to create the token.
 The capabilities of a token may be limited further using fine-grained permissions using a combination of the operation (such as publish, subscribe, presence) and the channel(s).
 Find out more on token capabilities.